ThatGreyDragon/who2comm/README.md

  * More sophisticated determination algorithms.
  * Ability to load a watchlist and check all artists at once.
  * Automatically finding links to TOSes and price guides.

+# DISCLAIMER

+THIS APPLICATION DOES NOT PROVIDE A WARRANTY FOR ANY FUNCTIONALITY.
+THE USER OF THIS APPLICATION IS LIABLE FOR ANY VIOLATIONS OF THE FURAFFINITY [TERMS OF SERVICE](http://www.furaffinity.net/tos) OR [CODE OF CONDUCT](http://www.furaffinity.net/coc) DONE WHILE USING THIS APPLICATION.